boberhauser/blackstrap/README.md

 Kudos
 -----

+Kudos go to Tobias Placht for the great name and slogan!

 Kudos go to Holger Staudacher, Frank Appel and Moritz Post from EclipseSource (http://eclipsesource.com) for the initial API and implementation of the "Clauses"